menu

 Demographics

-The population of Vandalia has a very low overall level of education: only 7.49% of people over 25 hold a 4-year college degree or higher.
+The citizens of Vandalia have a very low rate of college education: just 7.49% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Vandalia in 2022 was $23,554, which is low income relative to Michigan and the nation.
 This equates to an annual income of $94,216 for a family of four.
 However, Vandalia contains both very wealthy and poor people as well.